openreferral/specification/docs/initiative/index.md

 **The mission of Open Referral** is to establish capacities to produce and share resource directory information as a public good.
 We pursue this mission in three ways:

 * **Develop data exchange standards** that enable interoperability across various technologies and institutional contexts.
-* Support the development of resource data sharing systems – **including platform technologies, data sharing partnerships, and open data business models** – that improve the accessibility, reliability, and sustainability of resource data in pilot projects.
+* **Support the sharing of resource data among diverse systems** – including interoperable platform technologies, data partnerships, and open data business models – that improve the accessibility, reliability, and sustainability of resource data in pilot projects.
 * **Foster a community of practice** dedicated to the provision of community resource data as a public good.

 ## Values and Principles